 I have to admit that for many years, as an interior designer, but having primarily worked in the Kitchen and Bath Industry I was clueless about the significance of High Point.
-I mean I knew about it; I knew where it was.
-I knew that it was where anybody who was anybody went to buy furniture.
+I mean – I knew about it, I knew where it was, and I knew that it was where anybody who was anybody went to buy furniture.
 What I didn’t know is how it would affect me, my business and my life as a designer.

-Up until I started my own business, Time2Design, I had worked primarily in kitchens and baths where I became an expert in all things cabinetry.
-Now 23 years later, and owning my own business for nine years, I am still always on a quest to learn, see and experience life.
+Up until I started my own business, Time2Design, I had worked primarily in kitchens and baths.
+I became an expert in all things cabinetry.
+Owning my own business for nine years, I am still always on a quest to learn, see and experience life.
 My company, Time2Design, is a full service custom cabinetry and interior design business.

-As an Interior Designer, specializing in the Kitchen and Bath industry has been for me the perfect blend or outlet for my artistic abilities and my technical skills.
-I love to engineer or figure out how to construct or build something, and at the same time, I enjoy selecting the finishes, materials, colors and being a part of how it all functions in a space both structurally and visually.
+As an Interior Designer specializing in Kitchen and Bath, it’s the perfect blend and outlet for my artistic abilities and my technical skills.
+I love figuring out how to construct or build things.
+At the same time, I enjoy selecting the finishes, materials, and colors.
+All around being a part of how it all functions in a space both structurally and visually.
 It is why you will often hear me say “I live and breathe design, it’s who I am.”

 OK, so what does all this have to do with High Point?
 Well here is the thing, several years ago I was working on a project where I was selecting and supplying furniture, and I decided it just might be time to go check out this High Point place.
 In my quest to learn about High Point or should I say High Point Furniture Market, I discovered that High Point Furniture Market takes places twice a year, once in April – called Spring Market, and then again in October – known as Fall Market.